winglang/wing/libs/wingsdk/src/target-sim/resource.md

 }
 ```

-Every resource backend needs an `onStart` and `onStop` method, which are called when the resource is started and stopped, respectively.
+The class will be initialized by the simulator with its constructor (the `new()` method), and shut down using the `onStop` method.

-Next, a preflight class is defined that represents the service itself:
+Next, we have to define a preflight class which represents the service's frontend:

 ```js
 class Counter {